 Securities Lending.
-A fund may lend its investment securities to qualified institutional investors (typically brokers, dealers, banks, or other financial institutions) who may need to borrow securities in order to complete certain transactions, such as covering short sales, avoiding failures to deliver securities, or completing arbitrage operations.
-By lending its investment securities, a fund attempts to increase its net investment income through the receipt of interest on the securities lent.
-Any gain or loss in the market price of the securities lent that might occur during the term of the loan would be for the account of the fund.
+A fund may lend its securities to financial institutions (typically brokers, dealers, and banks) to generate income for the fund.
+There are certain risks associated with lending securities, including counterparty, credit, market, regulatory, and operational risks.
+The advisor considers the creditworthiness of the borrower, among other factors, in making decisions with respect to the lending of securities, subject to oversight by the board of trustees.
 If the borrower defaults on its obligation to return the securities lent because of insolvency or other reasons, a fund could experience delays and costs in recovering the securities lent or in gaining access to the collateral.
-These delays and costs could be greater for foreign securities.
-If a fund is not able to recover the securities lent, the fund may sell the collateral and purchase a replacement investment in the market.
+These delays and costs could be greater for certain types of foreign securities, as well as certain types of borrowers that are subject to global regulatory regimes.
+If a fund is not able to recover the securities lent, the fund may sell the collateral and purchase a replacement security in the market.
+Collateral investments are subject to market appreciation or depreciation.
 The value of the collateral could decrease below the value of the replacement investment by the time the replacement investment is purchased.
-Cash received as collateral through loan transactions may be invested in other eligible securities.
-Investing this cash subjects that investment to market appreciation or depreciation.
-Currently, Vanguard funds that lend securities invest the cash collateral received in Vanguard Market Liquidity Fund and/or Vanguard Municipal Cash Management Fund, which are low-cost money market funds.
+Currently, a fund invests cash collateral into Vanguard Market Liquidity Fund, an affiliated money market fund that invests in high-quality, short-term money market instruments.

 The terms and the structure of the loan arrangements, as well as the aggregate amount of securities loans, must be consistent with the 1940 Act and the rules or interpretations of the SEC thereunder.
-These provisions limit the amount of securities a fund may lend to 33 1/3% of the fund's total assets and require that (1) the borrower pledge and maintain with the fund collateral consisting of cash, an irrevocable letter of credit, or securities issued or guaranteed by the U.S. government having at all times not less than 100% of the value of the securities lent; (2) the borrower add to such collateral whenever the price of the securities lent rises (i.e., the borrower "marks to market" on a daily basis); (3) the loan be made subject to termination by the fund at any time; and (4) the fund receives reasonable interest on the loan (which may include the fund investing any cash collateral in interest-bearing short-term investments), any distribution on the lent securities, and any increase in their market value.
-Loan arrangements made by a fund will comply with all other applicable regulatory requirements, including the requirement to redeliver the securities within the standard settlement time applicable to the relevant trading market.
-The advisor will consider the creditworthiness of the borrower, among other things, in making decisions with respect to the lending of securities, subject to oversight by the board of trustees.
+These provisions limit the amount of securities a fund may lend to 331/3% of the fund's total assets and require that (1) the borrower pledge and maintain with the fund collateral consisting of cash, an irrevocable letter of credit, or securities issued or quaranteed by the U.S. government having at all times not less than 100% of the value of the securities lent; (2) the borrower add to such collateral whenever the price of the securities lent rises (i.e., the borrower "marks to market" on a daily basis); (3) the loan be made subject to termination by the fund at any time; and (4) the fund receives reasonable interest on the loan (which may include the fund investing any cash collateral in interest-bearing short-term investments), any distribution on the lent securities, and any increase in their market value.
+Loan arrangements made by a fund will comply with any other applicable regulatory requirements.
 At the present time, the SEC does not object if an investment company pays reasonable negotiated fees in connection with lent securities, so long as such fees are set forth in a written contract and approved by the investment company's trustees.
 In addition, voting rights pass with the lent securities, but if a fund has knowledge that a material event will occur affecting securities on loan, and in respect to which the holder of the securities will be entitled to vote or consent, the lender must be entitled to call the loaned securities in time to vote or consent.
 A fund bears the risk that there may be a delay in the return of the securities, which may impair the fund's ability to vote on such a matter.
+See Tax Status of the Funds for information about certain tax consequences related to a fund's securities lending activities.